Best Android SmartphonesUpdated on: May 28, 2019

 The open source nature of the operating system also makes it possible for it to spread all over the world, since tech companies have an incredibly cost effective solution for their device’s operating systems.

 In my opinion, Android is the best and I pretty much ignore Apple products, since they force users to think inside the box.
 Although I have to admit that Apple devices do indeed offer more stability at times.
 Still, Android devices offer more flexibility, customization, more apps, more devices to choose from and much more cost effective solutions when it comes to buying yourself a smartphone.

 This is one of the reasons why we have made this article for you.
 To help you understand more about the benefits of the Android operating system and help you choose the right phone that best fits your needs.

-We’re in the year 2017 and even more development has gone into Android smartphones.
+Year after year there a lot of development is going into Android smartphones.
 There are a lot of awesome devices to choose from, no matter what budget you’re on.
 But first, before we get down to each best smartphone specifically, we will tell you what you should look out for when choosing your Android device.